Card game: Collectible card games (CCGs)

 Collectible card games (CCG) are proprietary playing card games.
 CCGs are games of strategy between two or more players.
 Each player has their own deck constructed from a very large pool of unique cards in the commercial market.
 The cards have different effects, costs, and art.
 New card sets are released periodically and sold as starter decks or booster packs.
 Obtaining the different cards makes the game a collectible card game, and cards are sold or traded on the secondary market.
 Magic: The Gathering, Pokémon, and Yu-Gi-Oh! are well-known collectible card games.

 Living card games (LCGs)

 Living card games (LCGs) are similar to collectible card games (CCGs), with their most distinguishing feature being a fixed distribution method, which breaks away from the traditional collectible card game format.
 While new cards for CCGs are usually sold in the form of starter decks or booster packs (the latter being often randomized), LCGs thrive on a model that requires players to acquire one core set in order to play the game, which players can further customize by acquiring extra sets or expansions featuring new content in the form of cards or scenarios.
 No randomization is involved in the process, thus players that get the same sets or expansions will get the exact same content.
 The term was popularized by Fantasy Flight Games (FFG) and mainly applies to its products, however some tabletop gaming companies can be seen using a very similar model.

-Casino or gambling card games

-These games revolve around wagers of money.
-Though virtually any game in which there are winning and losing outcomes can be wagered on, these games are specifically designed to make the betting process a strategic part of the game.
-Some of these games involve players betting against each other, such as poker, while in others, like blackjack, players wager against the house.